 For more information about the many opportunities and career paths available to those with a degree in Art History click the following link.

 MA in Art History

-Art history professors plan to offer an exciting array of courses in Fall 2016.
+Art history professors plan to offer an exciting array of courses in Spring 2017.
 Offerings include regular favorites, special topics, and newly designed courses.
 See this list for a short description of each course.
 Course Descriptions